-Business blogging is a marketing tactic that uses blogging to get your business more online visibility.
+Business blogging is a marketing tactic that uses content to get your business more online visibility.
 A business blog is a marketing channel (just like social media, direct mail, email marketing, etc.) that helps support business growth.

 As a marketer, you always need to be on top of trends and adjust to the constantly changing marketing landscape.
 One part of marketing that has been consistent over the last several years, but has changed quite a bit in strategy, is blogging.

 For a business, original content on blogs can help establish them and their commentators as thought leaders and experts in their field.
-It isn't about the hard sell on blogs, it's about flexing those industry expertise muscles and contributing to a conversation.
+It isn't about the hard sell on blogs.
+It's about flexing those industry expertise muscles and contributing to a conversation.

 There are many other small businesses out there that provide the same products or services you do.
-However, no two companies are truly identical, so it’s important to emphasize what makes your company unique.
+However, no two companies are truly identical.
+So it’s important to emphasize what makes your company unique.